Swiss Life

-The Swiss Life Group is the largest life insurance company of Switzerland and one of Europe’s leading comprehensive life and pensions and financial services providers, with approximately CHF 255.7 bn of assets under management.
+The Swiss Life Group is the largest life insurance company of Switzerland and one of Europe’s leading comprehensive life and pensions and financial services providers, with approximately CHF 356.3 bn of assets under management.
 Founded in 1857 in Zurich as the Schweizerische Lebensversicherungs und Rentenanstalt cooperative, the company entered the Swiss stock market in 1997 and adopted its current name in 2002.
-In 2024 the group declared an adjusted profit from operations of CHF 1.78 billion, a 20% increase compared to the previous year.
-Net profit increased by 13% to CHF 1.26 billion.
+In 2025, the group declared an adjusted profit from operations of CHF 1.83 billion.
+Net profit was CHF 1.26 billion.
 Swiss Life is one of the twenty companies listed under the Swiss Market Index, as SLHN.

 History

 Foundation and growth

 Conrad Widmer established the Schweizerische Rentenanstalt ("Swiss annuity institution") in 1857 as the first life insurance company in Switzerland, backed by guarantees from Schweizerische Kreditanstalt.
 Prominent Zurich politician Alfred Escher was closely involved in the development of the cooperative, whose goal was to provide Swiss families with insurance against the uncertainties of life: the company's board included representatives of most Swiss cantons.
 In 1866, Widmer obtained a license in Prussia, and a year later, the Rentenanstalt had business operations in Hamburg and Bremen.
 Beginning in 1894, it was one of the first insurance institutions to offer occupational insurance.
 Between 1866 and 1987, Rentenanstalt expanded to Germany, France, the Netherlands, Belgium, the United Kingdom, Spain, Luxembourg, and Italy.
-In 1988 it took over La Suisse insurance company of Lausanne.
+In 1988 it took over La Suisse Assurances of Lausanne.

 The first registered office of Rentenanstalt was in the Tiefenhoefe buildings on the Paradeplatz in Zurich.
 Rapid expansion saw the offices moving in quick succession from the Gruene Schloss on Zwingliplatz, to the Chamhaus on the Untere Zäune and finally to the Alpenquai, where the new head office was opened in 1898.
 Although this building was spacious for its time, further expansion in the interwar period necessitated yet another move.
 During 1937–1939 a modern building designed by the Pfister firm of architects was constructed close to the old head office.
 It is this building, extended during 1961–1963 and later, that houses today's company head office in Zurich.